publiccodenet/blog/_posts/2022-11-08-notes-from-community-call-3-november-2022.md

 ## Updates from the Foundation

 * We were at the [GovTechSummit](https://www.govtechsummit.eu/) last week, the first time since the pandemic we participated at a conference with a booth
-* The Beeck Center has been using the Governance game with joy and excitement
+* The Beeck Center has been [using the Governance game with joy and excitement](https://twitter.com/aaronsnow/status/1587870485144035328)

 ## Notes

-Eric gave the background to why we have a [new proposal](https://github.com/publiccodenet/standard/pull/729), in summary, that our labels does not perfectly line up with industry consensus.
+Eric gave the background to why we have a [new proposal](https://github.com/publiccodenet/standard/pull/729).
+In summary, our labels do not perfectly line up with industry consensus.
 We have also not found an authority to refer to, so instead we are inspired by the Wikipedia article on the [software release life cycle](https://en.wikipedia.org/wiki/Software_release_life_cycle).

 We discussed the pre-alpha phase and concluded that we should add a note that it is rarely used at all.